itaymigdal/some-scripts/README.md

 ### Replace-Clipboard.ps1

-PoC for constantly scanning the clipboard for interesting patterns and replace then once they found (typically for wallt swapping)
+PoC for constantly scanning the clipboard for interesting patterns and replace then once they found (typically for wallt swapping).

 ### RTLO-File.ps1